 - Return to player percentage (RTP).
 This is HUGE!
 The average RTP for casino slots is 96%, so obviously aim for the higher ones.
 But, some casino slots with lower RTP could be diamonds in the rough, if they increase your RTP as you play.
 Make sure to google around which slots offer the highest RTP, should you have trouble finding that information from the casino itself.

 - Jackpots.
 Creme de la creme, so tempting yet so unattaining.
 My advice is to play both enormous, life-changing jackpots and those that offer smaller amounts of money.
 Why?
 Statistically, it’s more likely to be struck by lightning than winning a jackpot with seven or eight digits.

 - Special features.
 The more, the merrier.
 Find the ones that best suit your gambling style and personal preferences.

 There are tens of thousands of slot casino games in the world and every decent casino offers from a couple of hundred to a couple of thousand slots.
+They improve every day and are perfect for mobile online casinos nowadays.
 And one more thing, do not fall into the pit of superstition.
 Stay cool, have a good time, and remember: they are totally random.
 Prayer, voodoo, and magic rituals likely won’t yield any results.

 How To Play A Poker Game